- iOS app development cost typically ranges from $15,000 for a simple MVP to $700,000+ for a complex, enterprise-grade application.

 TekRevol’s Build–Measure–Scale Cost Framework

-Rather than one large upfront investment, TekRevol structures iOS projects in three accountable phases that help brands achieve 2X revenue with custom iOS apps.
+Rather than a single large upfront investment, TekRevol structures iOS projects in three accountable phases that help brands achieve 2X revenue with custom iOS apps.

 | Phase | Investment Range | What You Get |